vacu9708/vacu9708/README.md

 I like studying foreign languages, which affected me and made me interested in Natural Language Processing.<br>
 I would like to try to dive into that field once I reach the level where I can finish my tasks as a web developer.<br>

+## How I became interested in programming
+I started to learn about programming when I was 13 years old because I wanted to make game modes that could make a game more fun and realized that I had to do something called "programming" to do that.
+I became interested and started to learn programming.

 ## *Language*
 >Korean (native)<br>
 >English (working proficiency)<br>